 Maybe Otterbox should design one for the X key fob.
 Though I haven't ever needed one for my iPhone nor has the key fob in my back or front pocket caused it to click close all doors.Several of my family and friends have already been injured.
 You can't keep the fob in your pocket anymore and wearing it on a clip still causes problems when leaning as when loading or unloading.

 Thanks for that news.
 Unfortunately, on my teenage VIN Signature, it only opens occasionally while pressing the charge handle button if the car is locked.
 Appears to work fine if the car is unlocked.Also the charge port now opens from the click on charging cable.

 I love the one click to close all function, use it daily.
 I keep my key in my pocket and I've never in 3+ years of owning a Tesla had an accidental button press.

 Happened to me twice, both times had fob in same pocket as cell phone or wallet, trunk started to close as was reaching back to pick up luggage to put in trunk.
 Good that it beeps when starts to close.
 Learned my lesson, now fob goes in pocket by itself or wear looser trousers.How tight are your jeans?

 It would be very difficult for me to notice an accidental single click with an S, especially if the doors were open.
 The X is... different.

-I guess I just don't understand what is causing these unexpected closings on people's heads.
+Make sure you don't have the web browser on the 17" screen open to TMC.
+If you make any negative Model-X comments, the rear hatch may close unexpectedly on your head.
+You must always be careful of the wrath of your Xs.I guess I just don't understand what is causing these unexpected closings on people's heads.
 Aside from the driver's door, my car never closes anything without me telling it to.
 I never have any problem with the keyfob self-clicking, which sounds like that's the problem some are having.